chaoge525/soafee_demo/documentation/builds.rst

   ``meta-ewaol-distro/classes/k3s_kernelcfg_check.bbclass``.
   By default `Yocto K3s config`_ is used as the reference.

-* For EWAOL images with virtualization support, the Xen related configs is done via: ``meta-ewaol-distro/classes/xen_kernelcfg_check.bbclass``.
+* For virtualization images, the Xen related configs is done via: ``meta-ewaol-distro/classes/xen_kernelcfg_check.bbclass``.
   By default `Yocto Xen config`_ is used as the reference.